-White < > and Red < > Internal Temperature Warning Icons
+White < 1 > and Red < 1 > Internal Temperature Warning Icons

 - If the camera's internal temperature rises from extended shooting or use in hot environments, a white < > or red < > icon will appear. - The white < !-- icon indicates that the image quality of still photos will decline.
-Stop shooting for a while and allow the camera to cool down. - The red <> is > icon indicates that shooting will soon end automatically.
-Shooting will not be possible again until the camera cools down internally, so stop shooting temporarily or turn off the camera and let it cool down a while. - Shooting in hot environments over extended periods will cause the white or red< > con to appear sooner.
+Stop shooting for a while and allow the camera to cool down. - Shooting in hot environments over extended periods will cause the white or red< > con to appear sooner.
 When you are not shooting, always turn off the camera. - If the camera's internal temperature is high, the quality of images shot with a high ISO speed or long exposure may decline even before the white < > icon is displayed.